Civil Service (Special Advisers) Bill Explanatory and Financial Memorandum

 Clause 1 defines a special adviser as a person appointed to the Northern Ireland Civil Service to advise the First Minister or deputy First Minister, a Northern Ireland Minister or a junior Minister.
 The position terminates when the Minister ceases to hold office.

 Clause 2 prohibits a person with a serious criminal conviction from being appointed as a special adviser.
 Special advisers in post with a serious criminal conviction and those who incur such a conviction while in post will have their appointment terminated by this legislation.
+In exceptional circumstances, however, a review panel, to be established by DFP, can determine that prospective appointees and existing post-holders with a serious criminal conviction are eligible to become or to remain a special adviser.
+Subsection (2) provides that, where a Minister proposes to appoint as a special adviser a person who has a serious criminal conviction, that person may refer the appointment to DFP for review.
+Under subsection (5) an existing post-holder with a serious criminal conviction at the time this legislation comes into operation may make such a referral.
 A duty is placed on Ministers to inform DFP whether any special adviser appointed by them has a serious criminal conviction.

-This provision places a duty on DFP to prepare, and on the Minister for Finance and Personnel to lay before the Assembly, an annual report about special advisers.
+This provision places a duty on DFP to prepare an annual report about special advisers and requires the Minister for Finance and Personnel to lay the report before the Assembly.

-This clause places a duty on DFP to issue, and on the Minister for Finance and Personnel to lay before the Assembly, a code of conduct for special advisers.
-This code forms part of the adviser’s contract of employment.
+This clause places a duty on DFP to issue a code of conduct for special advisers and requires the Minister for Finance and Personnel to lay the code before the Assembly.
+This code forms part of the adviser's contract of employment.

-This clause places a duty on DFP to issue, and on the Minister of Finance and Personnel to lay before the Assembly, a code governing the appointment of special advisers.
+This clause places a duty on DFP to issue a code governing the appointment of special advisers and requires the Minister of Finance and Personnel to lay the code before the Assembly.
 The code must provide that appointment must be subject to the same vetting procedures as apply when appointing senior civil servants to the Northern Ireland Civil Service.

 This clause amends the Civil Service Commissioners (Northern Ireland) Order 1999 to remove the Presiding Officer of the Northern Ireland Assembly from the list of office-holders who are entitled to appoint a special adviser to the Civil Service without adhering to the merit principle of appointment on the basis of fair and open competition.